google/pik/simd/README.md

 *   UME::SIMD ([code](https://goo.gl/yPeVZx), [paper](https://goo.gl/2xpZrk))
     also adopts an explicit vectorization model with vector classes.
-    However, it exposes the union of all platform capabilities, which makes the API harder to learn (209-page spec) and reduces performance portability because it allows applications to use operations that are inefficient on other platforms.
+    However, it exposes the union of all platform capabilities, which makes the API harder to learn (209-page spec) and implement (the estimated LOC count is [500K](https://goo.gl/1THFRi)).
+The API is less performance-portable because it allows applications to use operations that are inefficient on other platforms.